snlraju-msft/OfficeDocs-MicrosoftSearch/MicrosoftSearch/deprecation-microsoft-search-bing.md

 Today, Microsoft Search also recommends bookmarks based on your organization's SharePoint links.
 After March 31, Microsoft Search will no longer recommend bookmarks.

 Some organizations have set their recommended bookmarks to automatically publish.
 Automatically published bookmarks, which currently only appear in Microsoft Search in Bing, are no longer visible after March 31.
-If your organization automatically publishes recommended bookmarks, and you'd like those bookmarks to be visible on other Microsoft Search entry points, you must publish them before April 30, 2025.
+If your organization automatically publishes recommended bookmarks, and you'd like those bookmarks to be visible on other Microsoft Search entry points, you must manually publish them before April 30, 2025 (to give you a little extra time after the March 31 retirement of Microsoft Search in Bing).
 You can also export your recommended bookmarks by April 30 if you want to keep them, but don't want to publish them.

 Learn more about [managing bookmarks](/microsoftsearch/manage-bookmarks).